 Velvety | A smooth and rich texture. |

-Words to Describe Vegan Food Preparation Method
+Words to Describe Food Preparation Method

 This section gives your readers a better understanding of the flavors and textures they can expect.
 Here are some words to describe food preparation methods.